Euclidean plane and its relatives; a minimalist introduction: The conformal disc model

+\begin{thm}{Exercise} Show that an h-line is uniquely determined by one of its ideal points and one h-point on it. \end{thm}

+\begin{thm}{Classroom exercise} Show that an h-segment $[PQ]_h$ coincides with the Euclidean segment $[PQ]$ if and only if the line $(PQ)$ passes thru the center of the absolute. \end{thm}

-\parbf{Hyperbolic distance.} Let $P$ and $Q$ be distinct points in h-plane.
-Denote by $A$ and $B$ be the ideal points of $(PQ)_h$.
-Without loss of generality, we may assume that on the Euclidean circle containing the h-line $(PQ)_h$, the points $A,P,Q,B$ appear in the same order.
+\parbf{Hyperbolic distance.} Consider two distinct h-points $P$ and $Q$, and let $A$ and $B$ denote the ideal points of $(PQ)_h$.
+Without loss of generality, we may assume that on the Euclidean circline containing the h-line $(PQ)_h$, the points $A,P,Q,B$ appear in the same order.